-Upland Game & Turkey Management Techniques
+AGR281 Upland Game & Turkey Management Techniques 3 cr. hr.

 This course includes structured hands-on activities in the areas of upland game, turkey and guiding.
 The student will be working with shotguns, decoys, calls, and other field equipment for upland game and turkey.
 Gun safety practices will be strictly adhered to.
 Students are expected to handle a shotgun safely and courteous around other students and instructors.
 All hunting trips and outings will follow all legal requirements.